What is a remote work policy?

 Here are a few communication and collaboration expectations to consider putting in writing:

 Availability: Can remote employees choose their own hours or do you expect them to be available online from 9 to 5?
-Consider being flexible if possible, especially during COVID-19.
+Consider being flexible if possible.
 For instance, some companies allow their remote employees to work eight hours within a certain window, such as between 7am and 7pm, or be reachable during specified “core hours” based on your business’s headquarters (e.g., 9am-11am CST Monday to Friday).

 Responsiveness: Set expectations around response times to emails and pings.
 Make sure to consider time zones and workload, as even the most accessible employees may have a delayed response from time to time.
 You can put a number on this (i.e., within 1-2 hours for important emails) or keep it more general by including a phrase like “as quickly as possible.”